Astros vs. Phillies Player Props Betting Odds

 |0

-- Alex Bregman has recorded 22 hits with four doubles, three home runs and 19 walks.
-He has driven in 12 runs.
+- Yordan Alvarez has 21 hits with four doubles, six home runs, 13 walks and 27 RBI.

 |Opponent